SemmDeve/SemmDeve/README.md

 # Hi There my name Semmy
 ## About Me
 ```
- im a small indie game developer. and Im using Godot to do a lot of my project.
+ im a Intermediate indie game developer and an iOS developer. and Im using Godot to do a lot of my project.
+ If im making iOS app for apple device I use Xcode or Visual studo code for iOS or other code project like website or machine learning,
  and Im currently working on three game's one of it call Neolithic.
  if you guys wanna check it out here is the link of my itch io page
  - https://fuzzfox.itch.io/